 An emphasis on innovation

-As one of the world’s leading builders of commercial and military aircraft, Airbus has an industrial presence that spans the globe.
+As one of the world’s leading builders of commercial aircraft, Airbus has an industrial presence that spans the globe.

 Starting with its milestone A300 programme, the company has continually used innovation to leverage the skills and know-how of its network of manufacturing locations – resulting in streamlined and efficient production of the company’s full family of jetliners and military airlifters.

 Airbus’ own manufacturing, production and sub-assembly of parts for Airbus aircraft are distributed among 15 sites in Europe, with jetliner final assembly lines in Toulouse, France and Hamburg, Germany – complemented by A320 Family production sites in Tianjin, China and Mobile, Alabama.

 This global “footprint” will be expanded with the company’s A320 Family final assembly line to be built in Mobile, Alabama – which is officially called the Airbus U.S. Manufacturing Facility, and is scheduled to begin producing aircraft in 2015.

 With a truly worldwide industrial presence, Airbus benefits from the inherent cultural diversity it brings, and is able to be closer to the company’s customers and suppliers – creating an efficient, proactive network for the production and support of its highly successful airliner fleet.